MoipatiThoobe/aws-challenge-week-4/README.md

 14. Run commands to create new objects under the prefix ssekms-only/*, the behaviour is as follows:
 * put object for text06 will fail because although we have default encryption as SSE-KMS, the bucket policy requires explicit definition for SSE-KMS
-* put pbject for text07 will fail because since AES256 will use SSE-S3 and we only permit SSE-KMS encryption in this prefix per the bucket policy
+* put object for text07 will fail because since AES256 will use SSE-S3 and we only permit SSE-KMS encryption in this prefix per the bucket policy
 * put object for text08 will succeed, since SSE-KMS encryption is explicitly defined and allowed by the bucket policy

 <img width="932" alt="15" src="https://github.com/user-attachments/assets/1ffeebec-c26c-49d1-ba21-a89b2b8615f5" />